theerthaavnsh/Coffee-Menu---FreeCodeCamp/README.md

 Finally, you'll learn how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout wwith CSS Grid.

+<h2>Course 1: HTML </h2>
+Learn HTML by Building a Cat Photo App, 50% Completed HTML tags give a webpage its structure.
+You can use HTML tags to add photos, buttons, and other elements to your webpage.

+In this course, you'll learn the most common HTML tags by building your own cat photo app.
 <h2>Course 2: CSS</h2>

 Learn Basic CSS by building a Cafe Menu